 Rust leads to pitting and pitting to early failure, so some form of protective finish is recommended.
 The kind of coating required will depend on the environment which the springs are expected to encounter in storage and service.
 Commonly used coatings, and, in some in-stances, cadmium or zinc plating.

 Custom coil springs which must be extremely reliable usually require magnetic particle inspection and may have to meet a specification that "no true indications of defects shall be found."
-There should be a clear understanding between coil spring manufacturer and purchaser on this point, for there can often be "indications" which will not significantly affect performance in a specific high-duty application.
+There should be a clear understanding between supplier and purchaser on this point, for there can often be "indications" which will not significantly affect performance in a specific high-duty application.